Northern Arizona DUI Attorney

 Prescription Drugs DUI

 Talent And Expertise

-As a trial attorney, former deputy county and criminal defense attorney, Shawn B. Hamp has practiced criminal law for almost a decade and has handled thousands of criminal and hundreds of DUI cases all over Mohave County.
-If you need a DUI attorney, hire someone that has the experience you need to minimize the consequences you face.
+As a trial attorney, and former deputy county and criminal defense attorney, Shawn B. Hamp has practiced criminal law for almost a decade and has handled thousands of criminal and hundreds of DUI cases all over Northern Arizona.

 When you need someone on YOUR SIDE.
 928-753-6868